-The main characteristic of a watch dog is the ability to bark loudly.
-Size in this case doesn't really matter; indeed, some of the smaller breeds are often some of the best watch dogs.
+The main characteristic of a watchdog is the ability to bark loudly.
+In this case, size doesn't really matter; indeed, some of the smaller breeds are often some of the best watchdogs.
 Many terriers, chihuahuas, larger poodles, dachshunds and shi tzus are all excitable breeds that have the potential to make good watchdogs.

 There are two main types of guardian dogs: the short-haired mastiff/like breeds and the hairy livestock guardian dogs, which, as the name implies, were selectively bred to attack drive away predators from livestock, including animals large as wolves.
 These are large, strong specimens sometimes weighing about 100 to 200 pounds.

 What dog breeds make good guardians?